Why Pool When You Can Flow? Active Learning with GFlowNets: Empirical Results

 To rigorously evaluate our proposed method in a controlled setting, we first verify its performance on a synthetic task with 2D grid.
 This grid environment allows for a precise analysis of the GFlowNet-based policy’s sampling and computational scalability and comparison against established active learning baselines.

 The BALD-GFlowNet framework here consists of a surrogate model and an active learning agent learning the GFlowNet policy.
 The GFlowNet agent starts at the origin (0,0).
 It then navigates the grid using an action space comprising four directional moves (up, down, left, right) and a terminal "stop" action.
 The policy is trained to sample terminal states x with probability proportional to a reward R(x) defined by the BALD acquisition score at that state.
-Then the policy network is optimized using the Adam optimizer with a Trajectory Balance loss \cite{malkin2022trajectory} (see Table ~\ref{tab:hypergrid} for detail).
-To provide meaningful and structured spatial embeddings for both the BNN and the GFlowNet policy, we train an autoencoder which takes positional encodings of 2D coordinates as input, using reconstruction and triplet margin loss functions (see ~\ref{app: autoencoder}).

-Motivated by the characteristics of the virtual screening case study, we apply a stringent threshold based on the 1st percentile of all function outputs: values above this are labeled as positives with the rest as negatives.
-We then compare three acquisition strategies: (i) BALD, which exhaustively scores all unlabeled points and selects the top-k by mutual information \cite{houlsby2011bayesian}; (ii) Random, which selects points uniformly from the unlabeled pool; and (iii) GFlowNet, which samples points from a trained generative policy.

 To analyze the GFlowNet's learning behavior and sampling efficiency, we focus on a single active learning step where the reward landscape is fixed.
 To understand how the GFlowNet's exploration evolves, we analyzed the distribution of terminal states from trajectories sampled at different training episodes.
 In early training (Figure~\ref{fig:terminal_evolution}, left and middle panels), as the policy learns basic navigation, terminal states are spread across the state space with no clustering patterns.
 In contrast, later stage (Figure~\ref{fig:terminal_evolution}, right) shows trajectories converging toward regions with high MI reward, indicating more focused and reward-driven exploration.